JuliaLogging/LogRoller.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/tanmaykm/LogRoller.jl/badge.svg?branch=master)](https://coveralls.io/github/tanmaykm/LogRoller.jl?branch=master)

 Provides:
-- `RollingFileWriter` - `IO` implementation to a file writer that rotates files based on file size
+- `RollingFileWriter` - `IO` implementation to a file writer that rotates files based on file size.
-- `RollingLogger` - `AbstractLogger` implementation that uses a `RollingFileWriter` for output
+- `RollingLogger` - `AbstractLogger` implementation that uses a `RollingFileWriter` for output.
+- `postrotate` - Registers a callback function to be invoked with the rotated file name just after the current log file is rotated.
+The file name of the rotated file is passed as an argument.
+The function is blocking and so any lengthy operation that needs to be done should be done asynchronously.

 ## `RollingFileWriter`